Track your competition wins on a prize spreadsheet

-At the top you can see I have a green highlighted row – the ‘value’ in this row contains a formula and automatically updates with a running total when a new prize is added.
+At the top you can see the total number of prizes and value – this updates with a running total when a new prize is added.
 If I’m not sure on a prize value I try to estimate it – if I’ve not had a prize delivered yet I’ll leave the value box blank until I know exactly what I receive.

 Over the years I’ve added new columns to my basic spreadsheet.
 I track whether I’ve responded to the winning notification, and also have a column to track if I’ve featured the prize in my monthly unboxing video on YouTube.
-Where possible I try to thank the promoter too, so I make a note of how I do it (usually a tweet or Instagram story).
+Where possible I try to thank the promoter too, so I make a note of how I do it (usually an Instagram story).

-Check out my Comping Year post to see how I use the information from my spreadsheet to do my annual comping success report.
+Check out my Comping Year posts to see how I use the information from my spreadsheet to do my annual comping success report.

 How to set up your prize spreadsheet